Messere/listal-bot/readme.md

 # Listal-bot

-`Listal-bot` is a simple command line tool that allows to download all images from given [Listal](http://www.listal.com) page:
+`Listal-bot` is a simple command line tool that allows downloading all images from given [Listal](http://www.listal.com) page:

 ```text